-The biggest takeaways from the big tech antitrust hearing
+The biggest takeaways from the big-tech antitrust hearing

 Not everyone stuck to the topic of the hearing, but the lawmakers who focused on antitrust questions had clearly absorbed the specifics from the House panel’s year-long investigation.
 They also displayed a better understanding of the technology itself than in previous tech hearings.

-It was evidenced out of the gate, as David N. Cicilline (D-R.I.), chairman of the House Judiciary antitrust subcommittee, asked detailed questions about how Google has developed its business.
+This was clear out of the gate, as David N. Cicilline (D-R.I.), chairman of the House Judiciary antitrust subcommittee, asked detailed questions about how Google has developed its business.

 “The evidence seems very clear to me: As Google became the gateway to the Internet, it began to abuse its power,” Cicilline said.
 “It used its surveillance over Web traffic to begin to identify competitive threats and crush them.
 It has dampened innovation and new business growth, and it has dramatically increased the price of accessing users on the Internet, virtually ensuring that any business that wants to be found on the Web must pay Google a tax.”